Auto-Adding Candidates with LinkedIn RSC

 InMail Responses

 When replying to an InMail, candidates have the option to share their phone number and/or email address with you.
-When you receive an inbound InMail from a candidate who has agreed to share this information and is not already synced with a record in Bullhorn, we will attempt to find a match.
+When you receive an inbound InMail from a candidate who has agreed to share this information and is not already synced with a record in Bullhorn, Bullhorn checks for a match in the following order: LinkedIn URN first, then first and last name and/or email address.

 The initial outbound inMail to a candidate record doesn't create a Candidate record.